MattHalloran/ReactGraphQLTemplate/README.md

 ## Linting
 The ESLint VSCode extension is great for catching errors and warnings.
 It can be configured with an `.eslintrc` file.

+Since linting can be computationally expensive, the linter only works on opened files.
+If you want to lint the entire project:
+1. Enter `CTRL+SHIFT+P` to open the Command Palette
+2. Select `Tasks: Run Task`
+3. Select `eslint: lint whole folder`

 ## Database migrations